rifatrakib/practical-pydantic/models/README.md

 > ##### Note
 >
 > Types in the model signature are the same as declared in model annotations, not necessarily all the types that can actually be provided to that field.

+#### Structural pattern matching

+`pydantic` supports structural pattern matching for models, as introduced by `PEP 636` in Python 3.10.
+A match-case statement may seem as if it creates a new model, but don't be fooled; it is just syntactic sugar for getting an attribute and either comparing it or declaring and initializing it.